 - Unlike many other imported commodities, cyclic hydrocarbons import volumes did not experience a boom related to COVID-related stimulus funding.
 However, imports grew in the second half of 2022. - In 2023, imports of containerized cyclic hydrocarbons surged 146%, in large part due to an increase in containerization from 8% in 2022 to 16% in 2023.
-Even though containerization fell to 11% in December, it is still high by historical standards it was 5%, on average, in 2015-2021 and is likely to decline in 2024. - After volumes peaked in July 2023, they fell sharply, indicating that strong growth appears to be ending.
+Although containerization fell to 11% in January 2024, it is still high by historical standards it was 5%, on average, in 2015-2021 and is likely to decline. - After containerized cyclic hydrocarbon imports peaked in July 2023, they stabilized and then fell sharply in December 2023.
+Imports from Saudi Arabia, the main origin overall in 2023, dropped to a mere 200 tons in December 2023 and January 2024 combined.
+Japan has emerged as the main origin.

-- Volumes of containerized cyclic hydrocarbon imports are more dependent on highly volatile containerization rates than on U.S. demand or production capacity abroad. - A spread of the Middle East conflict supply disruptions, a rise in hydrocarbon prices, and competition with domestic cyclic hydrocarbon production, especially the production of para-xylene, could dampen U.S. import volumes more than currently projected.
+- Volumes of containerized cyclic hydrocarbon imports are more dependent on highly volatile containerization rates than on U.S. demand or production capacity abroad. - Supply disruptions caused by the Red Sea crisis and competition with domestic cyclic hydrocarbon production could dampen U.S. import volumes more than currently projected.